Press On is a Southern media collective that catalyzes change and advances justice through the practice of movement journalism.

 WE BELIEVE that the South is the critical site for leadership in the growing practice of movement journalism, and that Black Southern freedom struggles serve as a model for liberation.

-WE BELIEVE that journalism driven by people who are building power within marginalized and oppressed communities is necessary to creating transformative social change.
+WE BELIEVE that journalism driven by people who are building power within marginalized and oppressed communities is necessary to create transformative social change.

 WE ARE COMMITTED TO producing journalism that is transparent, accurate, and evidence-based.